Communicator (Star Trek)

 The communicator is a fictional device used for voice communication in the fictional universe of Star Trek.
-As seen in at least two instances, the Original Series episodes "Tomorrow Is Yesterday" and "Day of the Dove," it can also serve as an emergency signaling device/beacon, similar to a transponder.
+As seen in at least two instances, the Original Series episodes "Tomorrow Is Yesterday" and "Day of the Dove," it can serve as an emergency signaling device/beacon, similar to a transponder, and can function as an automatic direction finder ("This Side of Paradise").
 The communicator allows direct contact between individuals or via a ship's communication system.

-The communicator was designed by Wah Ming Chang, who also designed other Star Trek props such as the Phaser and Tricorder, as well as the first Romulan ship.